bariscann/BLG-638E_DRL_Competition/README.md

 ## How to Install
 `git clone https://github.com/KubilayKaganKomurcu/DRL-Competition.git`

 Make sure that Python packages in `requirements.txt` are installed.
-Also please make sure to install the following versions of given libraries:
+Also please make sure to install the following versions of the given libraries:

 - `Python==3.9.5`
 - `pytorch==1.11 with cudatoolkit=10.2`